fgadaleta/worldofpiggy.github.io/aboutme.md

 ![alt text](/img/linkedin_2014_round.jpg "Profile Picture 2014")
 {:style="float: left; margin-right: 35px; margin-bottom: 15px; margin-top: 2px;"}

-Here we are, Piggy and I. We share one room, a number of books, and of course problems and their *probable* solutions.
+Here we are, Piggy and I. We share one room, a number of books, and of course problems and their solutions.
 We read about data, math, stats, and computers, and we make things.
 We see science in every day life.
-We just love it.
+We just love it!

-# My history
+# My story

-With this said.
-Who am I?
+So, who am I?
 Feel free to take some time to get to know me or just skip straight to the content (probably more interesting than my achievements) 😉

-I am Francesco Gadaleta, Ph.D – Data Scientist formerly at several universities, then at a research hospital and currently in the Advanced Analytics Team of Johnson&Johnson.
+I am Francesco Gadaleta, Ph.D – Data Scientist formerly at several universities, then at a research hospital and currently member of the Advanced Analytics Team of Johnson&Johnson.
+I received my first computer back in 1988, and at the age of seven I started exploring the quite limited capabilities of the BASIC language.
+After that I switched to ANSI C.
-My career so far can be split in three major periods: the Academic, the Research Hospital, and the Domestic.
+The passion for math and computer programming have driven my career ever since.
+There are three major periods that formed me: the Academic, the Pragmatic and the Domestic.

 ## The Academic Period
 As former member of the Statistical Genetics Unit at the Montefiore Institute, Department of Electrical Engineering and Computer Science of the University of Liège, I have been involved in the FNRS Granted Integromics project and find solutions to integrate heterogeneous data (OMICS) within a common framework.
 In the aformentioned project I could assemble networks and merge clinical and genetic data together